tokio-rs/website/content/docs/getting-started/futures.md

 define the work to be done when the response future completes.

 Both the [`futures`] crate and Tokio come with a collection of combinator functions that can be used to work with futures.
+So far we've seen `and_then` which chains two [`futures`] together, `then` which allows to chain a future to a previous one even if it errored, and `map` which simply maps a future's value from one type to another.

+We'll be exploring more combinators later in this guide.

 # Poll based Futures